 Impact On FPS

-Minimum Requirements: This combination of Hardware can yield above 150 FPS, currently in CSGO’s all maps
+This combination of Hardware can yield above 150 FPS, currently in CSGO’s all maps.

 - CPU: Intel i5 3rd Gen 3570 or equivalent latest series.

 - GPU: Nvidia Geforce GTX 750 (Non-Ti) or AMD Radeon RX- 550.
-(There are a lot of equivalent GPU’s of these two.
-Check out Tomshardware GPU-hierarchy for more equivalent GPU to these models).
+(There are a lot of equivalent GPUs of these two.
+Check out Tomshardware GPU-hierarchy for more equivalent GPUs to these models).

 - Disk Space: Around 15-20GB roughly.

-Recommended Requirements: This combination of Hardware can yield a stable 250+ FPS.
-250+ FPS is the sweet spot and this is all you need if you want to play competitively
+This combination of Hardware can yield a stable 250+ FPS.
+250+ FPS is the sweet spot and this is all you need if you want to play competitively.

 - CPU: Intel i7 7700k or equivalent latest series (8700k).